 Readability Equals Translatability

 I’ve sometimes wondered if readability and translatability are related qualities.
 If so, what could they teach me about each other?
-Among other things, I hoped to solve the problem of writing in a way that’s readable for a wide audience, but still enjoyable, intelligent, and artful.
+Among other things, I hoped to solve the problem of writing in a way that’s readable for a wide audience, but still artful, intelligent, and enjoyable.

 When I say a thing is translatable, I mean it can be easily ported to a different language without loss or change of meaning.
 Some readers remember the Chevrolet Nova, the car with a name that roughly translates to won’t go in Spanish.
 If your article or story might someday be machine-translated for a wider audience, will it be accurate and easy to read in other languages?
 Will you have to “dumb it down” to achieve that?